Gustave Flaubert: Early life and education

 Flaubert was born in Rouen, in the Seine-Maritime department of Upper Normandy, in northern France.
-He was the second son of Anne Justine Caroline (née Fleuriot; 1793–1872) and Achille-Cléophas Flaubert (1784–1846), director and senior surgeon of the major hospital in Rouen.
+He was the second son of Anne Justine Caroline (1793–1872) and Achille-Cléophas Flaubert (1784–1846), director and senior surgeon of the major hospital in Rouen.
 He began writing at an early age, as early as eight according to some sources.

 He was educated at the Lycée Pierre-Corneille in Rouen, and did not leave until 1840, whereupon he went to Paris to study law.
 In Paris, he was an indifferent student and found the city distasteful.
 He made a few acquaintances, including Victor Hugo.
 Toward the end of 1840, he traveled in the Pyrenees and Corsica.
 In 1846, after an attack of epilepsy, he left Paris and abandoned the study of law.